zacwong2151/tp/docs/UserGuide.md

 * The date and time formats must be exactly `DD/MM/YYYY TTTT`.
 * If the end date and time is specified, it must be the _same time_ or _after_ the start date and time of the event.
 * If the start date and time is specified, it must be the _same time_ or _before_ the end date and time of the event.
-* The material argument must be an integer, followed by a space, and then the name of material required or empty.
+* The material argument must be a positive integer, followed by a space, and then the name of material required.
+* If there is nothing follow by the role prefix in the input, the roles of the event will be overwritten and reset to empty.
-* The role argument must be an integer, followed by a space, and then the name of role required or empty.
+* The role argument must be a positive integer, followed by a space, and then the name of role required.
+* If there is nothing follow by the material prefix in the input, the materials of the event will be overwritten and reset to empty.
 * The budget argument must be a number in 2 decimal places.

 **Tips:**
 * At least 1 optional fields must be provided.
-* The assigned volunteers cannot be edited with eedit.
+* The assigned volunteers cannot be edited with eedit, to do so, refer to [eaddv](#adding-a-volunteer-into-an-event-eaddv) and [eremovev](#removing-a-volunteer-from-an-event-eremovev) for more detail information.

 Examples:
 * `eedit 1 n/clean beach r/10 cleaner sd/30/11/2023 1200 l/east coast park dsc/help clean east coast park m/ `